Educational Programs and Schools

 Landscape Design Schools are encouraged to refresh in optional

-events sponsorecd within the organization.
+events sponsored within the organization.
 A Multiple Refresher may

-Symposium is an in-depth course of design, horticulture and
+An in-depth course of design, horticulture and allied subjects

-allied subjects pertaining to flower shows that is more advanced
+pertaining to flower shows that is more advanced than presented in

-than presented in Flower Show Schools.
-These courses are
+Flower Show Schools.
+These courses are primarily intended for